|Nutritional Guidelines (per serving)|

-Too often a pork roast is dry and bland; this was true even back when I was growing up in the 60s and pork had a lot more natural flavor and juice than it does with today's lean, commercial breeds.
-The problem then and now is over-cooking—people were scared of trichinosis and thought overcooking it solved the problem, but this is a shibboleth (see note 1 below).
+Too often a pork roast is dry and bland; the problem then and now is over-cooking—people were scared of trichinosis and thought overcooking it solved the problem, but this is a shibboleth (see note 1 below).

 In this recipe, we pack the roast with garlic and rosemary, brown it in olive oil and then slow-roast it to a perfect medium.

-- Transfer roast to a rack in a small roasting pan, place in the center of oven, and cook until the internal temperature is 145 F (see note 2 below) - 60 to 70 minutes.
+Transfer roast to a rack in a small roasting pan, place in the center of the oven and cook until the internal temperature is 145 F for 60 to 70 minutes.

-Note 1: Trichinosis is killed at about 132 degrees Farenheight.
+- Trichinosis is killed at about 132 F.

-Note 2: If you don't already have an instant-read thermometer, you need one.
-Don’t argue.
-Just get one.
+- If you don't already have an instant-read thermometer, you need one.
+Don’t argue; just get one.

-Note 3: Although not necessary, I like to tie the roast before cooking it.
-Tying the roast makes the shape more uniform, so it cooks more evenly, and it also keeps the garlic and rosemary from falling out of the slits while browning.
+- Tying the roast before cooking makes the shape more uniform, so it cooks more evenly, and it also keeps the garlic and rosemary from falling out of the slits while browning.